Steve James (cricketer)

+Cricket career

 James played for Glamorgan County Cricket Club for 17 seasons, captaining them for final three, before injury forced his retirement in 2004 at the age of 36.

 He played a total of 245 first-class matches, making 15,890 runs, including 47 centuries, at a batting average of 40.63.
-His highest score of 309 not out against Sussex in 2000 remains the record highest score for a Glamorgan player.
+His highest score of 309 not out against Sussex in 2000 set a record highest score for a Glamorgan player.
+This record stood until 2022 when Sam Northeast scored 410 not out against Leicestershire.

 He scored more than 1,000 runs in a season nine times, with his two most prolific seasons coming in consecutive years: 1,766 runs in 1996, followed up with 1,775 runs in 1997.
 He was subsequently selected for the England A team tour of East Africa and Sri Lanka that winter.
 He graduated to Test level the following season, playing two Test matches for England, making 71 runs in four innings.

 As captain, he guided Glamorgan to first place in Division 2 of the 2001 Norwich Union League, and led them to the Division One crown the following summer.

 James also played two seasons of domestic cricket in Zimbabwe for Mashonaland in 1993/94 and 1994/95.